Shinichi Osawa

-Shinichi Osawa (大沢 伸一, Ōsawa Shin'ichi), also known by his stage name Mondo Grosso, is a Japanese musician, DJ, record producer and composer currently signed onto Avex Trax's Rhythm Zone label.
-Previously he was signed to Sony Music Japan's FEARLESS RECORDS division and released albums under the title of Mondo Grosso (Italian for "big world"), showing influences of Brazilian music and language in songs such as "Maigo no Astronauta" or "Carnival of Colors."
-Over the course of his career he has worked in genres from acid jazz to house, with strong influences of underground club music, though his recent work has been in the genre of electro house.
-HMV Japan rated Mondo Grosso at number 95 on their "Top 100 Japanese Pop Artists" and Shinichi Osawa is ranked as Japan's number 1 electro house DJ and Japan's number 3 overall DJ by TopDeejays.com.
+Shinichi Osawa (大沢 伸一, Ōsawa Shin'ichi), also known by his stage name Mondo Grosso, is a Japanese musician, DJ, record producer and composer.
+Over the course of his career, he has worked in genres ranging from acid jazz to house, with strong influences of underground club music, though his recent work has been in the genre of electro house.
+HMV Japan rated Mondo Grosso at number 95 on their "Top 100 Japanese Pop Artists," and Shinichi Osawa was ranked as Japan's number 3 overall DJ by TopDeejays.com as of 2016.

 Background

 Shinichi Osawa was originally the producer and bassist for the popular Japanese musical group Mondo Grosso, which formed in Kyoto in 1991 on the For Life Records label.
 However, in 1995, after the group disbanded, Osawa concentrated more on his own material, collaborating with many artists such as Monday Michiru, Amel Larrieux, UA, Chara, Dragon Ash and even Ayumi Hamasaki.
 During his collaborative work in 1997, he became a solo producer, releasing the R&B-infused acid jazz and house album Closer.

 He made a move from For Life Records to Sony Music Associated Records in 1999, where he began his own label.
 Throughout the years, Osawa acted as a producer for artists such as Bird and Eri Nobuchika.
 His 2000 album MG4 displayed the diversity of his production, fusing jazz and house.
 It featured the hit song 'Life,' featuring Bird.
 In 2003 he released Next Wave, a more traditional house album.

 Osawa provided the hypnotic array of techno music on the popular PlayStation Portable game Lumines in 2004.
 He did not reappear as a composer for its sequel.

 In 2007, Osawa signed to record label Avex Trax.
 Feeling that, in comparison to his previous albums, the sound reflected more closely his DJ sets and performances (performed under his real name), Osawa released his electro house album The One under the moniker of 'Shinichi Osawa' rather than 'Mondo Grosso.'
 "Our Song" was the initial single released in Japan, followed by the Chemical Brothers cover Star Guitar.
 Under his real name, Osawa has received more international attention, creating acclaimed remixes of Felix da Housecat's "Radio" and Digitalism's "Pogo."
 He also performed at Electric Daisy Carnival, which was his first performance in America.
 He is also featured in Clazziquai's Robotica album in a remix for Prayers by Christina Chu.